summer-solutions/orm/README.md

     // You can add extra data to log, simply use this methods before Flush(): engine.SetLogMetaData("logged_user_id", 12)
     engine.SetLogMetaData("ip", request.GetUserIP())
+    // you can set meta only in specific entity engine.SetEntityLogMeta("user_name", "john", entity)

     //You need to run code that will read data from queue and store logs